Hrumble/CrusToDo/README.md

 The executable will be located at: `./target/release/crustodo`

-Crustodo will also create a file `crustodo.json` inside `$HOME/crustodo/crustodo.json` this file contains your actual tasks, you can modify them there, but it's not recommended as I didn't include any failsafe, and if the program detects an error in the file, it will reset it.
+Crustodo will also create a file `crustodo.json` the first time you run it inside `$HOME/crustodo/crustodo.json`.
+This file contains your actual tasks, you can modify them there, but it's not recommended as I didn't include any failsafe, and **if the program can't parse the file, it will reset it.**
 # Usage

 You use crustodo from your terminal, you can: